DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book

 Gay clubs in Sitges

 We found that Sitges has way more bars than clubs.
 Whilst most bars/cafes are open till around 2/3.00am and morph into a dancing area later in the evening, if you're looking for a place to party afterwards, we recommend checking out these clubs:

 A cruising club, this is where you go to explore your body and more.
-From slings to mazes, gloryholes and cruising areas, this place feels like Alice in Wonderland with a kinky twist!
+From slings to mazes, gloryholes, and cruising areas, this place feels like Alice in Wonderland with a kinky twist!
 Basically, if you're looking to be adventurous and enjoy a hook-up, then this is the place for you.
-The bar can get very crowded, but the drinks have to be some of our favourites in Sitges.
+The bar can get very crowded, but the drinks have to be some of our favorites in Sitges.
 It's only open Friday to Sunday (or every day during the high season of June-August) from midnight until around 6am and is located at Carrer Bonaire, 15.

 Gay saunas in Sitges